-+ DV is a compression format typically used by video cameras.
-For best results, DV-encoded movies must conform to either NTSC or PAL resolutions, and therefore, should not use any random resolution.
-The quality of DV is typically not as high as that of Photo-JPEG, although it is less processor-intensive.
-DV movies from a camera or DVD source will often be interlaced and therefore may look quite bad especially if there is fast motion in the movie.
-Better quality may result by deinterlacing DV movies before using them with Mbox.
++ DV is a format typically used by older video cameras.
+For best results, DV-encoded movies must conform to either NTSC or PAL resolutions, rather than some other resolution.
+The quality of DV is not as high as that of Photo-JPEG, though it may be less processor-intensive.
+DV movies may be interlaced and therefore can look quite poor, especially if there is fast motion in the movie.